The ITTI Team

 ITTI Research Fellows

 Shashwat Purohit is a Graduate Fellow working with the University of New Hampshire School of Law's International Technology Transfer Institute.
-At the ITTI clinic he has been a part of a study with broad, global implications, "Developing Effective University/Industry/ Government partnerships in Key Economies: Engineering More Innovative Environments."
+He has been a part of a study with broad, global implications, "Developing Effective University/Industry/ Government partnerships in Key Economies: Engineering More Innovative Environments."
 Focusing on India-specific issues, this study is designed to provide an informational tool that examines, illustrates and elucidates the dynamic engagement of governments and academia in a dialogue that fosters industrial development of government-assisted academic-based innovation.

 Shashwat was a part of the class of '07 at National Law University, Jodhpur and after a small stint at Mumbai based Law firm Paras Kuhad & Associates he joined Franklin Pierce Law Center, Concord, New Hampshire, USA to pursue his LLM in Intellectual Property Laws.
 As a part of the LLM in Intellectual Property Laws he trained with the IP Policy Division at Microsoft Corporation, Redmond, USA and was the recipient of the "Graduate Student Award 09" for Leadership and Academic Excellence.